 Payment will not be made when the employee, the Union or fellow employee is the plaintiff or defendant in such action and such action is against the College.
 This exception shall not apply when the employee is named as defendant due to the performance of his/her duties.

-The College President or designee may extend the definition and intent of the subpoena leave policy on an individual basis, in consultation with the Union President.
+The College President or designee may extend the definition and intent of civic duty leave on an individual basis, in consultation with the Union President.